 If you are in my shoes, waiting for the Mac Pro to arrive and want to give Hackintosh a try, this tutorial will help you.
 Just keep in mind that even if Apple, supposedly, doesn’t mind Hackintosh for personal use, it’s not in any way an ideal solution.
 It’s purely for playfulness.
 Also bear in mind that a few things won’t work, such as iTunes.
 You can’t play movies and TV shows that you purchase or rent from iTunes Store.
 If you try, the Hackintosh will freeze, needing a hard reboot.
 Use Hackintosh only as a stopgap hack and as the final solution.

 Once that part is clear, let’s get our hands dirty.

 - A Mac.
 Yes, you need a mac so you can create a bootable USB drive for Hackintosh

-- Official version of macOS High Sierra from App Store (macOS Mojave doesn’t support Nvidia cards, yet.)
+- The official version of macOS High Sierra from App Store (macOS Mojave doesn’t support Nvidia cards, yet.)

 - Unibeast & Multibeast (you need to create a free account on TonyMax86 to download these two packages)

 - Nvidia Web Drivers & Nvidia CUDA drivers (Note: Nvidia drivers are not available for macOS Majove; so stay on High Sierra)